stevemazanec/Train-Scheduler/README.md

 A website that allows users to add a train, destination, start time, and time between trains.
 The site then uses moments.js to dynamically update when the next train will arrive and how long that time is from the current time.
+See the live version at https://stevemazanec.github.io/Train-Scheduler/